-Alkynes -(unsaturated hydrocarbons with a triple bond); ethyne as an example of alkyne; Methods of preparation from calcium carbide and 1,2 dibromoethane ethylene dibromide).
+Alkynes -(unsaturated hydrocarbons with a triple bond); ethyne as an example Methods of of alkyne; preparation carbide from calcium and 1,2 dibromoethane ethylene dibromide).
 Only main properties, particularly addition products with hydrogen and halogen namely Cl, Br and I; structural formulae of hydrocarbons.
-Structural formula must be given for: alkanes (up to butane), alkene $(C_2H_4)$ ; alkynes $(C_2H_2)$ .
+Structural formula must be given for: alkanes (up to butane), alkene (C_2H_4) ; alkynes (C_2H_2) .
 Uses of methane, ethane, ethene, acetylene.

-(vi) Alcohols: ethanol - preparation, properties and uses.
+(vi) Alcohols:, ethanol - preparation, properties and uses.